Changi Airport COVID-19 cluster grows as family members, household contacts of previous cases test positive

 The third case, Case 63061, is a 43-year-old Chinese national who is a household contact of Case 62971, a cleaner at Changi Airport Terminal 3 who tested positive on May 8.

-Case 63061 is employed by EM Services and deployed as a housekeeper at Changi General Hospital.
+Case 63061 is employed by EM Services and deployed as a housekeeper at Changi General Hospital (CGH).

 She was placed on quarantine on May 8 after being identified as a close contact of Case 62971.
 She developed a cough the next day and reported her symptom to MOH.